Subject: boo how doy 'hatchet man' tong gangster

 * Badey 1988 p1.10-1.11

 "The English word 'Tong' has its roots in the Chinese word 'Tang'.
 Tang is the Chinese term for the English word 'party'.
 In 1610, a group of political reformers were referred to as a 'Tang'; that is, an organized clique subversive to both imperial authority and the current bureaucratic process.
 Many Chinese immigrated to the United States during the mid-nineteenth century.
 They thought of America as 'The land of the golden mountain.'
 Their dreams were to come to this country to work in the mines.
 The majority of them arrived as poor, single men who had no friends in the new homelands.
-They found themselves along and strangers in an inhospitable land.
+They found themselves alone and strangers in an inhospitable land.
 Soon they joined Chinese working groups that formed up along the lines of their labor.
 There were laundry Tongs, medicine Tongs, and many others based on work and even on places of birth.
 Nothing was mysterious or sinister about the Tongs and joining a Tong meant the members were part of a friendly and fraternal association where they could seek protection and guidance.

 "From these initial loosely knit fraternal and social organizations the Tongs slowly began to develop into organizations with a structured leadership.
 With structure, leadership, and increased membership, the Tongs changed course slightly.
 They became involved in their own de facto governments where they decided issues, resolved disputes, and acted as a quasi control body over many of the Chinese in America.